Skip to main content

 }

-The example above can use a self-signed certificate that can be generated like this:
+This example may use a self-signed certificate that can be generated like this:

 openssl req -x509 -newkey rsa:2048 -keyout key_and_cert.pem -out key_and_cert.pem -days 365 -nodes